Lagers – U.S. Open Beer Championship Categories

 Color SRM: 12-30

-• Perceived Malt Aroma & Flavor: Sweet malt character is very high
+Perceived Malt Aroma & Flavor: Sweet malt character is very high.
+Dark fruit flavors such as prune and raisin may be present

-• Fermentation Characteristics: Alcohol may be perceived in aroma.
-Fruity-estery aromas and flavors may be evident, but not overpowering.
-Diacetyl should be absent.
+Fermentation Characteristics: Alcohol may be present in aroma.
+Fruity esters may be evident, but not overpowering.
+Diacetyl should not be present.
 Alcoholic strength is very high.

 IBU: 26-33

-• Clarity: Often opaque.
+Clarity: Opaque.
 When clarity is perceivable, chill haze should not be present.

-• Perceived Malt Aroma & Flavor: Malt sweetness is medium-low to medium-high.
-Distinctive malt aromas and flavors of caramelized sugars, dark sugars and licorice along with chocolate character of roasted malts are present.
-Roasted dark malts may contribute coffee character but there should be no bitter or astringent flavors.
-Debittered roast malts are best used for this style.
+Perceived Malt Aroma & Flavor: Malt sweetness is medium-low to medium-high.
+Distinctive malt aromas and flavors of caramelized sugars, dark sugars, and licorice are present.
+Roast malt attributes may be present at low levels, but any bitterness or astringency should be in harmony with other flavor aspects.

-• Fermentation Characteristics: Due to its alcoholic strength, there may be very low to low levels of complex alcohol aromas and flavors and/or higher levels of fruitiness suggestive of berries, grapes and plums, but not banana.
-Fruity-estery aromas and flavors from warm fermentation is not appropriate.
-Diacetyl and DMS should not be apparent.
+Fermentation Characteristics: Due to its alcoholic strength, there may be very low to low levels of complex alcohol aromas and flavors, and higher levels of fruitiness suggestive of berries, grapes, or plums, but not banana.
+Fruity esters, DMS, and diacetyl should not be present.

-• Additional notes: Baltic Porter is brewed with lager yeast and fermented and lagered cold producing a smooth beer.
+Additional notes: Baltic Porter is brewed with lager yeast and fermented and lagered cold producing a smooth beer.
+A low level of oxidation, if harmonious with other flavor components, is acceptable.

 IBU: 35-40